axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 3.md

 2. Create a deposit address on Bitcoin (to which you'll deposit coins later)

-    The [Axelar Network dst addr] is the address you created in setp 1, assocaited with your [key-name]
+    The [axelar network dst addr] is the address you created in setp 1, assocaited with your [key-name]\
+    [key name] is the name you used in step1
     ```
     axelard tx bitcoin link axelarnet [Axelar Network dst addr] --from [key-name]
     -> returns deposit address